 The results of this study suggest a similarity between RD children and hearing impaired listeners.
 RD children typically have normal hearing and may have normal speech production.
 Thus, on the surface, there is no obvious reason to question whether they might have a speech perception problem.
-But given the experimental results presented here, we now see that there are large differences between RC and RD children in their speech perception abilities, and strong similarities between hearing impaired and RD children, with the important difference being that RD children have normal hearing.
+But given the experimental results presented here, we now see that there are large differences between RC and RD children in their speech perception abilities.

-It also seems clear from phonological awareness data, that children with RD develop problems early, before first grade, which we interpret as the early failure to learn to discriminate a subset of phones.
+It also seems clear from phonological awareness data, that children with RD develop problems early, before first grade, which we view as related to a failure to learn to discriminate a subset of consonants and vowels during the time that normal developing children learn to recognize speech.
 It is unclear what the source of these speech perception deficits is, but one plausible explanation is a lack of exposure to speech sounds during early development.
 Given the idiosyncratic nature of the errors, cochlear hearing loss does not seem to be a likely cause.

 It is known, however, that episodic middle ear problems can cause up to a 50 dB hearing loss, for months at a time (Williams and Jacobs, 2009).
 Perhaps this is a major source of the problem, but the impact is not obvious because most speech sounds can be adequately discriminated, thus speech perception appears to be normal.
-Yet, when test in their ability to discriminate individual phones, RD children make many more errors than RC children.
+Yet, when asked to discriminate individual sounds, RD children make many more errors than RC children (Fig. 3).
 If temporary middle ear loss is the main cause, then it seems likely, given their normal cochlear function and normal cognition, that speech perception training, highly focused on the specific errors that the listener makes, might dramatically improve their phone discrimination, and thus their reading.
 Only with early detection, along with the proper diagnostic feedback, and drilling on the high error sounds, can we determine if this will resolve the problems.
-There is significant evidence, that given enough resources, reading problems can be resolved.
-But with no resources and no diagnostics, these subtle problems are untreatable.
+There is significant evidence that given enough resources, reading problems can be resolved.
+But with no resources and no diagnostics, these subtle problems remain untreated.